Chart Color Schemes

 North West is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-North West had lower cultural diversity, with 85.3% citizens, 87.1% born in Australia, and 95.5% speaking English only at home.
-Christianity was the predominant religion, at 43.3%.
+North West had a cultural diversity below average, with 85.3% citizens, 87.1% born in Australia, and 95.5% speaking English only at home.
+Christianity was the main religion, comprising 43.3%.
 Islam was overrepresented at 2.0%, compared to 1.1% regionally.

 Frequently Asked Questions - Diversity